-Versus Arthritis recommends a balanced, low-fat diet with plenty of fibre, fruit and vegetables, and cutting down on meat, while the Healthline information platform has compiled a comprehensive list of evidence-based tips on weight loss.
+Versus Arthritis recommends a balanced, low-fat diet with plenty of fibre, fruit and vegetables, and cutting down on meat.
+In addition, the Healthline information platform has compiled a comprehensive list of evidence-based tips for weight loss.

 Studies suggest that some foods are especially beneficial if you have osteoarthritis.
 These include:

 - Low-fat dairy products.

 Your GP can help you draw up an exercise programme and advise you on how to lose weight safely.

 Many people reinforce their medical treatment for arthritis with home remedies and natural therapies.
 You should do thorough research before starting any of these treatments for arthritis.
 These include:

 - Hot and cold compresses.
 Making a compress can be as simple as using a warm or cold towel.

 - Epsom salts.
 Magnesium in Epsom salts can reduce pain and inflammation.

 - Capsaicin cream applied to painful joints three times a day.